Bit-Nation/Pangea-website/purchase-agreement.md

 ### Electronic Communications

 9.8.
-Participant agrees and acknowledges that all agreements, notices, disclosures and other communications that the Company provides the Participant pursuant to this Agreement or in connection with or related to Participant's purchase of BITNATION PAT Tokens, including this Agreement may be provided by the Company, in its sole discretion, in electronic form.
+Participant agrees and acknowledges that all agreements, notices, disclosures and other communications that the Company provides the Participant pursuant to this Agreement or in connection with or related to Participant's purchase of BITNATION XPAT Tokens, including this Agreement may be provided by the Company, in its sole discretion, in electronic form.